-Dyspraxia is a neurological disorder that affects fine and gross motor skills, memory, judgment, perception, information processing, and other cognitive abilities.
-Although dyspraxia is not a medical condition, it can also affect the immune and nervous systems.
+Dyspraxia is a neurological disorder that affects the planning and coordination of fine and gross motor skills; it may also affect memory, judgment, perception, information processing, and other cognitive abilities.
 The most common form of dyspraxia is developmental coordination disorder, and the terms are often used interchangeably.
 Because it can affect so many different areas of the brain and body, dyspraxia takes different forms in different people.

-Dyspraxia is recognized in early childhood, continues into adulthood, and though it can be a singular condition, it often coexists with other disorders, such as attention deficit hyperactive disorder, dyslexia and autism.
-Although dyspraxia is not a learning disorder, per se, it affects the ability to learn and to participate fully in routine academic, social, and professional activities.
+Dyspraxia is often recognized in early childhood when a child experiences a delay in achieving normal motor milestones (such as sitting up, crawling, walking).
+The symptoms can last into adolescence and adulthood.
+Although dyspraxia can appear on its own, it often coexists with other disorders, such as ADHD, dyslexia, and autism.
+While dyspraxia is not a learning disorder, it can affect a person’s ability to learn and to participate fully in routine academic, social, and professional activities.

-Symptoms of dyspraxia usually appear early in life and may change as a child ages and is challenged with the need to learn new life skills.
-Early on, babies with dyspraxia are overly irritable and have problems with feeding.
-In toddlerhood, the child may continue to have problems with normal feeding and display other developmental delays, such as difficulty with toilet training, refusing to play with puzzles or toys that require construction, and inability to throw and catch a ball or learn to ride a tricycle.
+Symptoms of dyspraxia usually start appearing early in life.
+Early on, babies with dyspraxia can be overly irritable and have problems with feeding.
+In toddlerhood, the child may continue to have problems with normal feeding and display other developmental delays, such as having difficulty with toilet training, refusing to play with puzzles or toys that require construction, and seeming unable to throw and catch a ball.

-Children with dyspraxia usually appear clumsy, frequently drop things, and have trouble with activities that involves hand-eye coordination.
+Children with dyspraxia may frequently drop things and have trouble with activities that involve hand-eye coordination.
 For instance, they often have trouble managing buttons, zippers, and snaps.
-Weak muscle tone results in difficulty in sports and gym classes, and even standing for any length of time.
-These children frequently have speech and writing delays, may be forgetful and often lose things, and have trouble picking up on nonverbal social cues.
+It's not unusual for children with dyspraxia to avoid physical activity out of shame or embarrassment, resulting in a lack of muscle development.
+Weak muscle tone can result in difficulty in sports and gym classes and even standing for any length of time.
+Children with dyspraxia frequently have speech and writing delays, can be forgetful and often lose things, and have trouble picking up on nonverbal social cues.